This article is also available in Deutsch.

 These homemade dark chocolate truffles are perfect as a delicious edible gift, souvenir, a chocolate treat to nibble yourself, but also as a small gift for a birthday, name day, Mother's Day / Father's Day, or just so.

-If you're looking for more praline recipes, check out my eggnog truffle or milk chocolate salted caramel truffles recipe!
-These truffles also pair especially well with a peppy Snowball cocktail and a classic homemade Lumumba!
+If you're looking for more chocolate candy recipes, check out my eggnog truffle or milk chocolate salted caramel truffles recipe!
+These chocolate candies pair exceptionally well with a peppy Snowball cocktail and a classic homemade Lumumba!

 - White chocolate hollow spheres(a small foil of white hollow spheres)